 Kids and Dogs

-There is no reason why young children and dogs cannot be the best of friends, so long as your kids understand some simple facts about dog behavior.
+Young children and dogs can be the best of friends, so long as your kids understand some simple facts about dog behavior.
 Read the section “How to Meet and Greet a Dog” aloud to your children and discuss it with them, and keep in mind these important reminders: